gcarreno/fpdbus-tools/README.md

 (needs explanation of what is, what it does ans how it does it)

+This gui tool depends on:
+- LCL
+- SynEdit (For the preview of the generated code)

 ##dbus2pas

+This cli util has no dependencies in terms of packages.

 Here are the options to use dbus2pas.